Technical Features of adam:ONE (v4) anmuscle

 minimum DNS record TTL in seconds for DTTS purposes

-chain name for DTTS reject rules
+anchor name for where DTTS rules are stored

 –edns0-subnet-accept